The Overview tab is the first report you’ll see when you open up your Position Tracking campaign.

 The first thing you’ll see when you open your Position Tracking project will be the Visibility Trend chart.

-Visibility % is a metric based on the average position of the domain’s ranking pages.
+Visibility % is a metric based on click-through rate (CTR) of the domain’s ranking pages.
 This metric represents the chance that an Internet user who searches all the keywords from your project into Google will end up clicking on that domain’s result for every keyword.

 For example, if a domain had no rankings in Google’s top 100 results for any of its target keywords, it would have a Visibility % of 0%.

 If the domain had the first position for every keyword in the campaign, it would have a Visibility % of 100%.

 In addition to following you and your competitors’ Visibility %, you can alter this graph to show trends in Estimated Traffic and Average Position.
 Just click on the different headers above the graph and watch the trends change.

 Estimated Traffic is calculated to show the estimated number of people that will visit the domain.
 This metric can change on a daily basis but the number is an estimation of daily traffic based on the domain or URL’s current positions.